SPEAKING WITHOUT USING WORDS

 Because; I’m probably feeling a bit nostalgic toward memories of the farm life I had as a child.
 Also; I’m not yet over and done with all the fun our family recently shared with the grand-kids during The Feast of Tabernacles.
 We all went out to visit a working farm and had a blast.

 On a more philosophical note; I’m truly worried that farms and farmers are disappearing from our culture.
-Any way to promote them and to stir up more “farm awareness” seems to be a good thing.
+Any way to promote these hard-working farmers and to stir up more “farm awareness” seems to be a good thing.
 Recently I went shopping in a store which offered items for people in all of the career choices of the times.
 They had items for doctors, nurses, teachers, policemen, lawyers, preachers and librarians.
 So many choices were there; but not one item for a farmer!

 Are we forgetting the importance of the farmer?

 I can’t participate in that.
-So I want to do all I can to make this a viable choice for the generation to come.
+So I want to do all I can to make this a viable choice for the generations to come.
 Much depends on it.
 My grandchildren will be educated in every aspect of farming that I can display for them.

 HOW TO MAKE THE TRANSITIONS